 Understanding Domain Names and Hosting

-Understanding domain names and hosting can be one of the most confusing things for new small business owners.
+Understanding domain names and hosting can be one of those confusing things in the digital space.
 Especially for the non-techy.
 We get it.
 And, we’ve been there.
 Below is a high-level overview of these two items and how to understand them for your business.

 WHAT IS A DOMAIN NAME

-A domain name is like your last name.
-It identifies and is connected to the name of your business.
-You can keep your name for as long as you continue to pay a Domain Registrar (a company that registers the name for your use only because you paid for it).
+A domain name is similar to a person’s last name.
+It identifies and is connected to the name of a business.
+You can keep this domain name for as long as you continue to pay a Domain Registrar (a company that registers the name for your use only).

 WHAT IS HOSTING

-Hosting is like your house.
-It is a service that ‘houses’ all of your website files.
-You can move houses as many times as you want to wherever you want (like if you are moving from Ohio to South Carolina).
-So, your domain is your name and will always be your name.
-Hosting is your house and you can move your house as often as you’d like and keep your name.
+Hosting is like a house.
+It is a service that ‘houses’ all of a website’s files.
+You can move to new houses as many times as you want to wherever you want (like if you are moving from Ohio to South Carolina).

 HOW THEY WORK TOGETHER

-Just like when you move residences, you have to tell the USPS at what address they can find you.
-No matter where you go, for as long as you are living, your name will have an address associated with it.
+When you move your residence, you inform the USPS so they know at what address they can find you.
+No matter where you go, your name will have an address associated with it.

 WHAT IF I LOSE ACCESS TO MY DOMAIN NAME ACCOUNT?